 Level 4 - XC Adventure Coaching (Ask Someone else)

-My coaching is about self-defense and surviving hostile conditions from my personal experience.
-I’m not here to coach you on what everyone else is doing, like SIV or XC.
-Because, you know, you only need to crash badly once before you will probably stop ever flying, so you need to survive in an imperfect, unpredictable real world.
-Even 10 SIV courses are not enough.
-Have you completed at least 100 full stalls before buying a new wing or harness?
+Have you completed at least 100 full stalls before upgrading to a new wing or to a pod harness?
 It’s so simple but difficult.
-If you do just that, you are probably safer than 95% of the pilots around you.
+If you do just that, you are probably safer than 99% of the pilots around you.
 I hope you are the kind of person who will avoid any serious injury that could end your flying career or suspend your progress.
 Do you want to be able to fly your whole life or talk about how you used to be a star in competitions before you stopped flying?
 Why not fly how you want and have more fun flying because you have awesome control?
 The weatherman is guaranteed to be wrong, so practice how to survive before your luck runs out!

-Become comfortable in Hell
+Become Comfortable in Hell

 Passive Safety vs Active Safety

 Passive Safety: Wings designed for comfort can lull pilots into a false sense of security, fostering complacency and leaving them blind to potential dangers.
 They inspire confidence—until they suddenly fail.
 While passive safety is essential for beginners, these wings encourage passivity, lack playfulness, and do little to promote situational awareness.
 In critical moments, inexperienced pilots over-react instead of anticipating trouble and taking action, since the wing is “supposed” to sort everything by itself.
+Over time overly stable wings make pilots passive and errode their skills.

 Active Safety: Twitchy, responsive wings require constant inputs to stay in control, forcing pilots' awareness of the air around them.
 A responsive wing that scares you early might actually be safer than one that builds over-confidence.
 Pilots must learn to be patient, stay calm, and act, and the wing has a bigger range of speed and performance, giving the pilot greater escape velocity and greater landing site options.